cloudposse/terraform-aws-ssm-iam-role/README.md

 For more information on how to control access to Systems Manager parameters by using AWS Identity and Access Management, see [Controlling Access to Systems Manager Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html).

+For more information on how to use parameter hierarchies to help organize and manage parameters, see [Organizing Parameters into Hierarchies](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-organize.html).

-__NOTE:__ This module can be used to provision IAM roles for [chamber](https://docs.cloudposse.com/tools/chamber/) with permissions to access SSM parameters.
+__NOTE:__ This module can be used to provision IAM roles with SSM permissions for [chamber](https://docs.cloudposse.com/tools/chamber/).

 ## Usage